stanfordnmbl/PassiveMuscleForceCalibration/README.md

 <br>
 <br>
 ## Running the Code
-Clone the repo and run PassiveCalibration.m.
+Clone the repository and run PassiveCalibration.m.
 Below is a description of some of the options in the code:

 * Use an initial guess (_initialGuessFile_ variable) for the optimization.
 Several examples are included in the PreviousResults folder.
 * Change the joint angle ranges over which to calibrate the muscle parameters (_silderCoordRanges_ variable).
 You may want to tune these towards the activity of interest in your simulation.
 The current settings are for walking.